tm-mic/SpotON/coLAB/projektbericht.md

 During runtime the data is being disaggregated.
 Based on a mapping between Alter_Kurz and Alter_10_JG, Alter_Kurz age groups are redistributed into Alter_10_JG age groups.
 To do so a random splitter value ranging from 0.4 - 0.6 is assumed and the number of observations in Alter_Kurz is split into corresponding Alter_10_JG age groups.
 Original Alter_10_JG age group obersavtions are retained.
 Only non existing Alter_10_JG age groups are appended to the resulting data frame.

 This widens the data basis and allows to draw some information from the mixed use of different non conforming age groupings.
-However, the redistribution relies on the assumption, that age groups described in the Alter_Kurz are more or less evenly distributed (between 0.4 - 0.6).
+However, the redistribution relies on the assumption, that age groups described in the Alter_Kurz are more or less evenly distributed matching their pair of Alter_10JG age groups (between 0.4 - 0.6).

 2) Attribute groupings are remapped to match group-value specifications.
 (C) The raw data attribute observations are grouped as described in the metadata.
 It is clear, however, that only certain groups carry information to be sensically interpreted (weighted) when trying to distribute evs spatially based on an index.
 Hence, groups are remapped to match the groups specified in the config.json.

 3) Missing data values are infered by median aggregates on the gemeinde level.
 (C) For many cells there are observations (Insgesamt > 0), however, no attributes are listed in the dataset.
-This is crucial as observations have been made but there is no quantification of these in the raw dataset.
+This is crucial as observations have been made but there is no qualification of these in the raw dataset.
 In tune with our approach to redistribute ev s and ev charging poles on the gemeinde level median values for each attribute-code combination and each Gemeinde are calculated and missing values are added to the cells of a gemeinde.
 These "filler" values allow to add a 'baseline' for each Gemeinde, hence, making Gemeinden more comparable.
 The filler values are summed into the cell index.

 The median value for each attribute-code combination is calculated.
 The median value is multiplied by the share (number of occurences in the Gemeinde / total number of observations in the Gemeinde) of the corresponding attribute.